rfdspeng/ml_ai_portfolio/notes/exploratory-data-analysis.md

 We should consider performing data augmentation conditioned on the underrepresented categories and consider fairness-aware metrics for model evaluation.

 Should we "bin" numerical attributes (convert them to categorical)?
+I think it is beneficial if it makes the pattern more clear.
+We want as many samples as possible per category, especially for integer attributes.
+Simplifying the data (bigger bins) may reduce overfitting/sensitivity to outliers.

 Use df.describe() on numerical features to help inform your choice of bin size.

+Need statistical tests to confirm intuition / insights drawn from visualizations.
+For example, should "Embarked" really make a big difference?
+Does "Embarked" have anything to do with location on ship?

 For tabular data:
 ```python